longhorn/website/content/kb/troubleshooting-dns-resolution-failed.md

 ## Reason

-The Kubernetes cluster CoreDNS unable to resolve the longhorn-backend service, causing the DNS resolution failed.
+The CoreDNS of the Kubernetes cluster is unable to resolve the longhorn-backend service, causing the DNS resolution to fail.

 ## Solution